+The Jump.
 The jump is always involved in this type of venue.
 The height of the jump is adjusted to the size of the breed competing.
 Therefore the jump for the Shih Tzu will be between 10 and 16 inches (25.4 to to 40.64) high.
 There will be several types of jumps: the hurdle and the tire jump.

 There may be open tunnels, collapsed tunnels or both.
-A collapsed tunnel will be open at the entry point, however your dog will essentially open the tunnel as they run through it; thus it does involve great training to teach a dog that they will indeed have an exit point.
+A collapsed tunnel will be open at the entry point, however your dog will essentially open the tunnel as he runs through it; thus it does involve thorough training to teach a dog that he will indeed have an exit point.

 These are equivalent to wide balance beams.
 They come in many different shapes; some are shaped as a triangle where your Shih Tzu will need to run up and then down the ramp.
-There will be a painted color at each end which is the contact zone.
+There will be a painted color at each end, which is the contact zone.

 The dog usually can not run through this one; careful balancing skills must be used so that the dog begins up one end of the see-saw, and after their weight causes the other end to lower to the ground, they will continue down that side.

 Poles will be set up, usually anywhere between 10 and 15 and your dog will need to weave back and forth between the poles.